Frequently Asked Questions

 What is Umbo?

 Umbo is a social enterprise, started in 2018, to connect children with disabilities in rural and remote Australia, to allied health professionals for vital online therapy.
 Our focus is currently on speech and occupational therapy.

-What kinds of things can speech and occupational therapy help with?
+What kinds of things can speech pathology and occupational therapy help with?

 Occupational therapy (OT) helps people with activities that they do in their everyday life.
 Things like getting dressed, washing, going to the toilet, using hands, mobilising and travelling safely, planning and carrying out chores or jobs, understanding how to count money and create a budget, and understanding how to deal with different sights/sounds/textures, are all things that OTs can help with.

 With the right support, all of these things can be done online.

 What kinds of results will we get from doing online therapy?

 A growing body of evidence shows that online therapy is as effective as face to face therapy, and yet, anecdotally, relatively few services are set up to provide it.
 The industry is just starting to provide online services with newly available technology, so not a lot of providers use online therapy right now.

 Online therapy produces the equivalent clinical outcomes and levels of client satisfaction as face to face therapy.
 This is because the only difference between online therapy and face to face therapy is that it is done through an online platform.